Mandeville Verdict is in....

 Maybe he was offered a plea deal???
 Hopefully if its a guilty verdict it will be enough to lose his medical license.
 I'm curious as to why he is no longer employed by the Beverly Hospital.

-responding to a comment by Joe Borfo
+comment by Joe Borfo

 11.2.09 - 3:28 pm